Skip to main content

 Can Itchy Gums Indicate Something Serious?

-Yes, sometimes itchy gums indicate gingivitis.
+Yes — itchy gums sometimes signal gingivitis, the earliest stage of gum disease.
 You may have gingivitis if your gums are:

 • Swollen